craighurley/ansible-personal-vps/ansible/roles/yum-update/README.md

 Ansible role: yum-update
 ========================

-Update OS.
-This role updates the OS and be included when initially provisioning a server.
+This role updates all packages to the latest version and can be included when initially provisioning a server.
 It can also be called on it's own to perform an update any time in the future.

 Requirements
 ------------